EARLIEST ELECTRIC MOTORS and CARS

 A contemporary illustration showing the electric car racing system, at Chateau de la Source.

 The cars were said to be electric, but no other detail of how the cars worked is given in the sources I've seen.
-We may never know how these cars worked, but there are several possibilities.
-There are claims they were an early sort of slot car.
+No close up photos of the track have come to light.
+From magnifying the images of the photos that survive, the track appears to be oval or circular with at least 4 lanes.
+There appear to be either rails, barriers or slots defining the lanes.
+The cars could be rail guided, slot guided or guided by the barriers.
 It is possible the cars had their own electric motors, or perhaps they were pulled round by a string in the bottom of a slot (as in some arcade games in the period).
 They could have been free running battery powered cars.
-Around the turn of the century, model railway locomotives with electric motors became available from German and US manufacturers.
-They could perhaps have been model cars running on model railway track .
-Märklin produced some electric powered model cars in this period, these were not slot cars but simply railway locomotive chassis running on model railway track with a model of a car body replacing the steam locomotive body.
+Around the turn of the century, model railway locomotives with electric motors became available from German and US manufacturers but the photos don’t seem to show model railway track .
+Märklin and Brianne produced some electric powered model cars in this period (see below) , these could be classified as rail rather than slot cars.
+Also there are examples of railway locomotive chassis running on model railway track with a model of a car body replacing the steam locomotive body.

 This includes some monochrome illustrations no longer in copyright